robstave/angular2-training/session-three/page1.md

   </div>
 ```

 The value of the _*ngFor_ is "let chicken of chickens".
 We see the _let_ first.
-Recall that is like the
+Recall that _let_ is similar to
-_var_ but local, and in a loop.
-It references each item in the property chickens as a local variable.
+_var_ but has a much more local scope.
+It references each item in the property _chickens_ as a local variable.
-It is scoped as well and you will not be able to reference chicken outside that directive.
+It is scoped to the directive and you will not be able to reference chicken outside that directive.

 ## Chicken Component